-Most of the feedback we receive from papers we’ve published in textual analysis is associated with individuals just beginning to explore the technology.
-On this page we walk you through one approach for traversing the multitude of programming languages and development environments that can be used to analyze documents.
+Most of the feedback we receive from papers we’ve published on textual analysis is associated with individuals just beginning to explore the technology.
+On this page, we walk you through one approach for traversing the multitude of programming languages and development environments that can be used to analyze documents.

 Which Programming Language Should I Use?

 Most modern languages (or software packages) provide tools for textual analysis.
 When we started working in this area a decade ago, we found Microsoft’s Visual Studio to be most useful in terms of providing languages with a robust regular expression engine and a useful development environment.
 As languages have evolved over the past decade, we have migrated all of our development efforts to Python.
 Python is now a much more mature language, is open source, and has a rich suite of pre-coded routines to facilitate development.
 We acknowledge that programming languages and operating systems are a matter of religion.
 R, SAS, Stata, MatLab and all of the usual suspects have their own advantages and disadvantages.
 We are simply providing one of many paths.